nkkko/agentscaffold/README.md

 # AgentScaffold

-A framework for scaffolding AI agents using PydanticAI, a Python agent framework, and Daytona, AI agent runtime.
+A framework for scaffolding AI agents with modularity and flexibility.
+It focuses on providing a standardized way to scaffold and compose agents using popular providers for LLMs, search, memory, logging, and MCP (Model Context Protocol).

 ## Installation